Better to see Chapter 1 Introduction of Traffic Safety (2004)

 The core of science is quantification, which requires measuring the values of specific quantities, or variables.
 In traffic safety such concepts as fatalities per unit distance of travel should, to the extent that is practicable, be conceived of as variables defined without regard to units of measurement, rather than thought of as, say, fatalities per hundred million miles of travel.
 The quantitative statement that fatalities per unit distance of travel tends to decline by about 5% per year is independent of the units in which the variable is measured.
 Different units may be used in different circumstances, but the variable remains the same variable.
 Thinking about variables without regard to the units in which they are measured is universal in science, and common in general usage.
 For example, one asks for a person's height and age, which are appropriate variable names; one does not ask for their inchage and yearage.
 The units are a crucial component of the answer, but should not appear in the question.
 Sometimes it is impractical to avoid the inappropriate use of units in table column headings or in names of quantities, such as fatalities per year; here the unit of time is so universal in this application that little inelegance results.

-Another reason why throughout
+Another reason why throughout the book I am particularly explicit about

-the book I am particularly explicit about units is the hope that by doing so I
+units is the hope that by doing so I might help encourage a more unified and

-dismissal as Dr. Samuel Johnson's description of a second marriage as "the
+description of a second marriage as "the triumph of hope over

-In presenting material original to this book I have nearly always used
+material original to this book I have nearly always used the SI system, the

-the SI system, the internationally agreed upon metric system of units which is
+internationally agreed upon metric system of units which is universally

-outside the US and the UK.
-(Their
+and the UK.
+(Their contiguous

-contiguous majority-English-speaking neighbors, Canada and Ireland, have
+majority-English-speaking neighbors, Canada and Ireland, have embraced the SI

-embraced the SI system).
-Even in the
+system).
+Even in the US, the SI

-US, the SI system has been adopted in some industries,
+system has been adopted in some industries,

 such as soft drinks, photographic, pharmaceutical, and automobile